Frequently Asked Questions

 Q. When can I apply for Canadian citizenship?

-After living in Canada at least four years during a six-year period as Canadian permanent residents and meeting other eligibility criteria, you and your family may have the option to apply to become citizens of Canada.
+After living in Canada at least three years during a five-year period as Canadian permanent residents and meeting other eligibility criteria, you and your family may have the option to apply to become citizens of Canada.
 As a citizen of Canada, you may then apply for a Canadian passport.